Skip to Content

 Head to the state of Oaxaca for chilled-out vibes, wicked surfing and budget-friendly prices.

-The beach scene centers around Puerto Escondido, but even this town is more relaxed and slow-paced than many other beach towns in Mexico.
+The beach scene centers around Puerto Escondido (see #24 below), but it’s still slower-paced than many other sand-and-sea spots in Mexico.

-Plus, there are countless hidden coves and small authentic beach towns with some of the best Mexican restaurants you’ll ever dine at.
-You’re in Oaxaca, the state of Mexican food, after all!
+Plus, there are countless hidden coves and small authentic beach towns around, with some of the best Mexican restaurants you’ll ever dine at.
+After all, you’re in Oaxaca, the state celebrated for its Mexican food!

-This Oaxacan beach town is a top choice if you want an easygoing beach vacation without hordes of people.
+It’s a top choice for an easygoing beach vacation without hordes of people.

-It’s another one of Mexico’s Pueblos Magicos.
-But despite this accreditation, it’s actually one of the cheapest beach towns in Mexico.
+Although it’s another one of Mexico’s Pueblos Magicos, it’s also one of the cheapest beach towns in Mexico.

 Life in Mazunte revolves around the beaches, which are all famous for their impressive surf.